Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 5–27.5 inches (60–70 cm)

-The Bouvier des Flandres is a bold and versatile working breed that hails from the Flanders region of Belgium.
-This imposing and powerful dog is instantly recognizable by its thick, weather-resistant coat, impressive beard, and well-muscled frame.
+The Bouvier des Flandres is a bold and versatile working breed from the Flanders region of Belgium.
+This imposing and powerful dog is instantly recognizable by their thick, weather-resistant coat, impressive beard, and well-muscled frame.

-A dog bred for herding and driving cattle, as well as serving as a reliable farm dog, the Bouvier des Flandres excels in various roles, including search and rescue, police work, and as a loyal family protector.
+They used to help farmers drive cattle, but the Bouvier des Flandres excels in various roles, including search and rescue, police work, and as a loyal family protector.
 Despite their imposing appearance, Bouviers are known for their steady and calm temperament, as well as their unwavering devotion to their families.

 hepper-dog-paw-divider 3